cjratcliff/ml-compiled/docs/embeddings.rst

 """""""""""""
 The meaning of a word is represented by a vector of fixed size.

-Polysemous words (words with multiple meanings) cannot be modeled effectively by a single point.
+Polysemous words (words with multiple meanings) are hard to model effectively with a single point.

 CBOW (Continuous Bag of Words)
 -----------------------------------